 - Tim reads your entire project, and delivers comprehensive general written feedback regarding structure, characters, dialogue, scene description and the all important 'emotional connection'.

-- Tim schedules a 30 minute call/skype/coffee meeting to discuss your project, answer questions, and provide some assistance to help you move in a direction you feel good about - creatively and structurally.
+- Tim schedules a 30 minute call/FT/Zoom/coffee meeting (when allowed), to discuss your project, answer questions, and provide some assistance to help you move in a direction you feel good about - creatively and structurally.

-- Everything mentioned above - only it's a one hour call/skype/coffee in person (if you live in LA)
+- Everything mentioned above - only it's a one hour call/FT/Zoom/coffee in person (when we're allowed)

 If you need help turning an idea into a script, fixing a difficult second act, don't have a full project to be reviewed, or just want to chat about why we do what we do: